 Laurel Gallagher (b.1978) studied Fine Art at Nottingham Trent University and Art and Design Education at Oxford Brookes and the Institute of Education, London.
-She is co-director of Urban Wilderness an arts organisation based in Stoke-on-Trent.
+She is co-founder and Creative Director of Urban Wilderness CIC an arts organisation based in Stoke-on-Trent.

 Laurel’s artwork explores physical and psychological connections to family, land and nature through symbol, action and imagery.
 Her paintings and videos embody states of flux between illustration and abstraction, chaos and control, capturing moments of change, transformation and transcendence.
-Laurel enjoys working with materials and processes that purposely challenge creative control with disruptive techniques.
+Laurel works with painting processes and materials that purposely challenge creative control with disruptive techniques.

 Nov 2021; Studies in Time and Space The Foxlowe Arts Centre Christmas Exhibition, Leek